top of page

 Mar 31, 20259 min read

-I write to fellow travelers, who, like me, are wending their way into the living heart of silence…to women and men of all ages from far and wide, who are drawn to an inner stability that is not subject to the tempest of these times… to those opening their lives to a creative force awaiting expression just behind chaos and disturbance.
-I offer a few stories (out of untold myriads that could be highlighted) about ways an abiding ocean of latent potential, born in silence, fol
+By Barbara Cecil I write to fellow travelers, who, like me, are wending their way into the living heart of silence…to women and men of all ages from far and wide, who are drawn to an inner stability that is not subject to the tempest of these times… to those opening their lives to a creative force awaiting expression just behind chaos and disturbance.
+I offer a few stories (out of untold myriads that could be highlighted) about ways an abiding ocean of latent potential, bor

 Barbara Cecil